BikLab/MARS8180-EnvDataSci/Week1b-Unix-crash-course.md

 > done
 ```

 The shell prompt changes from `$` to `>` and back again as we were typing in our loop.
 The second prompt, `>`, is different to remind us that we haven’t finished typing a complete command yet.
-A semicolon, `;`, can be used to separate two commands written on a single line.
+Additonally, a semicolon, `;`, can be used to separate two commands written on a single line.

 When using variables it is also possible to put the names into curly braces to clearly delimit the variable name: `$filename` is equivalent to `${filename}`, but is different from `${file}name`.
 You may find this notation in other people’s programs.